w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ## Figures

-Figures are an addition to HTML5 that allows captions to be associated with lists, images, tables, and other content.
-For example an annual report could reference to a diagram, which contains the sales volumes of a product.
-The related content is wrapped in a `<figure>` element, a `<figcaption>` element is added that has the description of the content.
+Figures associate captions with lists, images, tables, and other content.
+For example an annual report could reference to a diagram containing the sales volumes of a product.
+Related content is wrapped in a `<figure>` element, a `<figcaption>` element is added to describe the content.

 At the time of writing, WAI-ARIA attributes `role="group"` and `aria-labelledby` are used to provide the information to assistive technologies in a consistent way.